-Each PGY 1 and 2 participate in the Fundamentals of Laparoscopic Surgery program, becoming adept as task trainer activities that directly correlate to improved dexterity in the operating room.
+Each PGY 1 and 2 participate in the Essentials in Minimally Invasive Gynecologic Surgery (EMIGS) program, becoming adept at task trainer activities that directly correlate to improved dexterity in the operating room.

 Our chiefs serve as teaching assistants in the simulation setting, helping them to learn to become better teachers in the operating room.
 Our faculty is dedicated to helping senior residents be primary surgeons on surgical cases and support this transition once they feel they are ready.

 We also have a comprehensive longitudinal curriculum for robotic training in gynecology that includes simulation, dry lab exercises, bed side assist and console surgery.